 While these health effects are short-term and typically easy to treat, they are nonetheless unpleasant for those affected.
 Additionally, for those with pre-existing allergies, asthma, or lowered immune systems, symptoms may be more severe and problematic.

-If exposure to pollutants and poor indoor quality persist for long enough, more serious effects can happen.
+If exposure to pollutants and poor indoor quality persist for long enough, more serious effects may develop.
 These can include:

 - Heart disease